Luko22/LaudoMobile/README.md

 This repo is for a robotic car project I am doing on my own

-I plan to gradually give the vehicle automated characteristics
+I plan to gradually give the vehicle more features, hoping to eventually get to autonomy

 Step 1: Make it functional